mmbmf1/mmbmf1/posts/building-rag-api.md

 const answer = await callLLM(prompt);
 ```

-This works for small datasets, but quickly hits token limits and doesn't scale to large document collections.

 ## The Solution

-Instead of sending all documents, we use vector similarity search to retrieve only relevant context, then combine it with the user's question for the LLM.
-The architecture flows from user queries through semantic search to context retrieval and LLM generation.
+Use vector similarity search to retrieve only relevant context, then combine with user question.

-### Architecture Overview

-User Query → Generate Embedding → Vector Search → Retrieve Context → LLM Prompt → Response

-- **User query**: Question or prompt from user
-- **Generate embedding**: Convert query to vector
-- **Vector search**: Find similar documents using pgvector
-- **Retrieve context**: Get top-k relevant documents
-- **LLM prompt**: Combine context with user question
-- **Response**: Generated answer with sources

-### Implementation

 **Document ingestion:**
 ```typescript